conan-io/docs/reference/conanfile/attributes.rst

     cpp-taskflow/1.0: WARN: Recipe 'cpp-taskflow/1.0' is deprecated.
 Please, consider changing your requirements.

-Optionally, the attribute may specify the name of the suggested replacement, e.g.:
+Optionally, the attribute may specify the name of the suggested replacement:

 .. code-block:: python